Reactive planning

-Although the term reactive planning goes back to at least 1988, the term "reactive" has now become a pejorative used as an antonym for proactive.
-Since nearly all agents using reactive planning are proactive, some researchers have begun referring to reactive planning as dynamic planning.

 Reactive plan representation

 There are several ways to represent a reactive plan.
 All require a basic representational unit and a means to compose these units into plans.

 Condition-action rules (productions)

 A condition action rule, or if-then rule, is a rule in the form: if condition then action.
 These rules are called productions.
 The meaning of the rule is as follows: if the condition holds, perform the action.
 The action can be either external (e.g., pick something up and move it), or internal (e.g., write a fact into the internal memory, or evaluate a new set of rules).
 Conditions are normally boolean and the action either can be performed, or not.